 - 1/4 cup coconut sugar or organic brown sugar

 - 1 tbsp baking powder

 - 1 tsp kosher salt

-- ⅓ cup coconut oil, melted (plus 1 tbsp for skillet, use refined for less “coconut” flavor)
+- 1/3 cup coconut oil, melted (plus 1 tbsp for skillet, use refined for less “coconut” flavor)

-- 1 cup corn kernels (I used TJ's roasted corn)
+- 1 cup corn kernels (optional, I love TJ’s roasted corn)

 - Preheat oven to 400F.
-While it's heating, place 1 tbsp coconut oil in a 9 or 10inch cast iron skillet (or metal baking pan) and put skillet in oven.
+While oven is warming up, place 1 tbsp coconut oil in a 9 or 10-inch cast iron skillet (or metal baking pan) and place skillet in oven.

-- Mix together the flax and water in a medium mixing bowl and set aside.
-Add almond milk and vinegar to a liquid measuring cup and set aside.
+- Stir together flax and water in a small bowl to make “flax egg” and set aside.
+Stir together milk and vinegar in a liquid measuring cup and set aside.

 - When the oven is preheated, use oven mitts to remove hot skillet.
-Add cornbread batter (it should sizzle) and make sure it’s evenly distributed.
-Return to the oven and bake for about 20 minutes or until a fork comes out clean.
-Let cornbread sit for 20 minutes before slicing.
+Carefully add cornbread batter (it should sizzle) and make sure it’s evenly distributed.
+Return to the oven and bake for about 20 minutes, or until a knife comes out clean.
+Let cornbread cool on a wire rack for 20 minutes before slicing.